Quuxplusone/goodcook/md/goodcook.md

 > too hung up on the exact size of the cans — manufacturers seem to
 > change the sizes over the years.

+> Notes:  I always omit the celery, because Tony doesn't like it, and
+> I cut back the oregano a bit, too.
+For the can of tomatoes, I use
+> Del Monte Fresh Cut Diced Tomatoes, which actually come in a 14.5
+> ounce can.
+If you use whole tomatoes, you will want to break them
+> up before putting them in — putting them in a bowl and using a
+> potato masher is a fast way to do it.

+> Sometimes, I substitute a 19-ounce can of Cannellini (white kidney
+> beans) for the red kidney beans.
+Also, if I don't have any plain
+> tomato sauce, I use a 15-ounce can of Hunt's Ready Original Italian
+> Style tomato sauce, and omit the oregano and basil.

+> Diabetic Exchanges:  One serving equals 1 protein, 1 bread; also
+> 152 calories, 776 mg sodium, 34 mg cholesterol, 17 gm carbohydrate,
+> 12 gm protein, 4 gm fat.
+(Figured at the optimistic 12 servings)

 - 1 pound ground beef
 - 1 cup diced onion
 - 1 cup sliced celery